-Its dreadful gaze full of self-loathing focuses on me.
-Its low growling tone vibrates inside my chest, “Shut up, you weak snivelling mass of flesh.”
-It reaches out and snatches me by the throat.
-It holds me high, and my feet dangle like a clapper in a bell.
-Its claw tipped fingers squeeze, and I cannot breathe.
+Its gaze full of self-loathing finally focuses on the wise-me.
+A low growling emanates from the monster vibrating inside my chest.
+It squeezes my heart in its powerful claw.
+“Silence!
+You weak, sniveling mass of flesh,” it demands.
+The beast releases my heart and snatches me by the throat.
+It holds me high.
+My feet dangle like a clapper in a bell.
+Its claw-tipped fingers clench.
+I cannot breathe.
 I stare into the hostile eyes and manage to gasp, “I love you.”

-With those words the fingers relax and shame falls away like a shimmering silver shower from the sky.
-The hideous being shrivels down to the size of me.
-It blinks with sadness and confusion.
+With those words, the fingers relax, and the inner smallness and shame fell away like a shimmering silver shower from the sky.
+The hideous being shrivels, blinking with sadness and confusion.

-My Ego chuckles, “ Mwahahaha, at least it’s not like last time.
-The last time I went searching for gratification you almost had to buy shelving for everything I bought to fill the hole.”
+My Ego chortles, “ Mwah, ha, ha, ha.
+At least it’s not like last time, the last time you didn’t feed me, and I went searching for gratification it was a spending spree.
+You had to set up shelving for everything I bought to fill the hole.”

 My Ego scoffs, “You’re overreacting.
-If you die, then I die.”
+I won’t kill you.
+If you die— I die.”

 “Well, I feel like I almost died,” I grumble.

-I put my hand out against the wall trying to steady the swirling world “I wish you wouldn’t do that.
-You do realize—” I sigh, squeezing my eyes shut, “this whole talking to my Ego thing could put us in a straight jacket?”
+“Mine,” I reply shakily placing my hand against a wall trying to steady the swirling world “I wish you wouldn’t do that— You do realize—” I say with a sigh squeezing my eyes shut.
+“This whole talking to my Ego thing could put us in a straight jacket?”

 “Does it come in blue?” asks my Ego.
 “I hope so.
 It would match my eyes.”